 In October 2003, the Company issued \$300 million of 6.50% senior notes due in 2010 and \$200 million of 7.00% senior notes due in 2013.
 At the time of issuance, the senior note indentures contained a number of restrictive covenants, substantially all of which have been eliminated through the execution of supplemental indentures as described below.
 On November 5, 2004, the Company repurchased approximately \$286.3 million of the 6.50% senior notes and received the requisite consents to adopt amendments to the indenture pursuant to a tender offer for these securities.
 As a result, the Company and the trustee executed a supplemental indenture that eliminated substantially all of the restrictive covenants, certain events of default and related provisions, and replaced them with the covenants contained in the Company's other public debt.
-Those covenants include a limitation on mergers and similar transactions, a restriction on secured transactions involving Principal Properties.
+Those covenants include a limitation on mergers and similar transactions, a restriction on secured transactions involving Principal Properties, as defined, and a restriction on sale and leaseback transactions involving Principal Properties.